lyokha/nginx-haskell-module/README.md

 configuration has been changed then there are 3 possible scenarios with regard to the new haskell code.

-1. *Haskell code compiles.* The new workers will start, the old workers will shut down.
+- *Haskell code compiles.* The new workers will start, the old workers will shut down.

-2. *Haskell code fails to compile.* The new workers won't start, the old workers will proceed.
+- *Haskell code fails to compile.* The new workers won't start, the old workers will proceed.

-3. *Haskell code compiles but type check of handlers fails.* (For example a haskell function that had been exported as content handler was passed to a *haskell_run* directive in some location.)
-The new workers will start but fail the module init phase and shut down, the old workers will shut down.
+- *Haskell code compiles but type check of handlers fails.* (For example a haskell function that had been exported as content handler was passed to a *haskell_run* directive in some location.)
+The new workers will start but fail the module initialization and shut down, the old workers will shut down.
 No live workers will exist.

 All errors will be logged, so the best way to find out if errors occurred during reloading of the nginx configuration (and at the start of nginx too) is to refer